-Refer particularly to Strategies 2.1 and 2.2 in Appendix of this ISP.
+Refer particularly to Strategies A1.1, A1.3, A2.2, A4.1, A7.1 and A8 in Part 2 of this ISP.

 1.8 GROUNDWATER

 The ISP process in all of the Water Management Areas of South Africa has highlighted the role and importance of groundwater as part of the total water resource.
 Although groundwater has always been important in some areas this overall vision is a significant advance on our previous understanding of the potential for groundwater use.
 With the surface water resources in many WMAs now fully utilised, almost the only opportunity left for further development lies in the exploitation of groundwater.